 - Add groups explicitly denied SSH login using the DenyGroups directive.

-DenyGroups finance
+DenyGroups deploy

 DenyGroups is evaluated before AllowGroups and denies login for members of matching groups.